 Among the entertainments which may comfort the soul, please the heart, and refresh the ear is singing.
-Islam permits singing under the condition that it not be in any way obscene or harmful to Islamic morals.
-There is no harm in its being accompanied by music which is not exciting.
+Islam permits singing under the condition that it is not in any way obscene or harmful to Islamic morals.
+There is no harm in its being accompanied by music that is not exciting.

 All these ahadith are reported by al-Bukhari and Muslim in the two Sahihs, and they clearly prove that singing and playing are not haram.
 From them we may deduce the following:

 First: The permissibility of playing; the Abyssinians were in the habit of dancing and playing.

 Third: The Prophet's saying, 'Carry on, O Bani Arfidah,' was a command and a request that they should play; then how can their play be considered haram?

 Fourth: The Prophet ﷺ prevented Abu Bakr and 'Umar from interrupting and scolding the players and singers.
 He told Abu Bakr that 'Eid was a joyous occasion and that singing was a means of enjoyment.